Deserve® Pro Cardholder Agreement

 We are committed to offering services to You in a convenient, controlled, and secure manner.
-Therefore, the online Card application and approval process has been designed around the expectation that all documents and information required to be provided to You, will be provided electronically.
-Though, we may still deliver paper documents and if we do so, we are not waiving any of these rights.
-By proceeding with the online application or activating your Card, you agree to the terms detailed in our Electronic Consent Policy, found at www.deserve.com/econsent, as amended from time to time.
+Therefore, the online Card application and approval process has been designed around the expectation that all documents and information required to be provided to You will be provided electronically.
+We may still deliver paper documents and if we do so, we are not waiving any of these rights.
+By proceeding with the online application or activating your Card, you agree to the terms detailed in our Electronic Consent Policy, found at www.deserve.com/electronic-consent-policy, as amended from time to time.
 Please review this Policy to ensure you understand and agree with all of the terms; while we have summarized our terms and conditions here, the Electronic Consent Policy details all of Your and Our rights and obligations.

 If at any time after you submit the application you change your mind and wish to no longer receive documents and information electronically, please notify us as detailed in the Electronic Consent Policy.
 Understand that this may result in an adverse decision on your Application.

 We need information about you to manage your Account.
 The information we need may include:

 - a valid U.S. mailing address and residential address (if different);

 - your date of birth;

 - your Social Security Number, Passport Number, and/or other government identification number, if available;